8 years working in hospice/end of life care supporting individuals with terminal diagnoses and their families navigate the end of life journey

 Undergraduate Education- B.M. in Music Therapy from Western Michigan University

-Graduate Education- M.M in Music Therapy from Western Michigan University, currently pursuing a M.A. in Marriage, Couple, and Family Counseling from Western Michigan University with expected completion May 2022.
+Graduate Education- M.M in Music Therapy from Western Michigan University, M.A. in Counselor Education: Marriage, Couple, and Family Counseling from Western Michigan University

 As a professional helper, one of the greatest gifts is to be welcomed into people’s journeys towards spiritual, physical, mental, and relational wellness.
 Let’s face it, life is not easy, relationships can be messy, and at times the weight of the world seems unbearable.
 But I believe when we are able to persevere through the difficult times, strengthen our relationships, seek truth, and begin to make sense of the mess, we are able to find the beauty, hope, and fullness of life that God has created for us to enjoy.
 It takes work, and sometimes we need a little help along the way, but it is so worth it.
 As a counselor I strive to remain a curious learner of people’s stories and in turn help them access their own strengths and learn new skills that will ultimately allow them to find restoration, hope, and healing.